 The popular fitness tracker Fitbit collaborates with Google in order to take a step ahead in the healthcare sector.
-In line with this partnership deal, Fitbit announced on Monday that it will use Google Healthcare API, the recently announced health data standards for apps of Google, to connect the Fitbit wearable devices to the electronic medical records used by doctors across hospitals.
+In line with this partnership deal, Fitbit announced on Monday that it would use Google Healthcare API, the recently announced health data standards for apps of Google, to connect the Fitbit wearable devices to the electronic medical records used by doctors across hospitals.
 The objective is to enable doctors to get the required health data directly from Fitbits and bring them on their patients’ wrists.

-Fitbit will also team up with Google’s (GOOGL, -1.04%) cloud data storage platform, a lot of which is already certified as attuned with the HIPAA, or the federal Health Insurance Portability and Accountability Act, which looks into the use of medical records.
+Fitbit will also team up with Google’s (GOOGL, -1.04%) cloud data storage platform, a lot of which is already certified as attuned with the HIPAA or the federal Health Insurance Portability and Accountability Act which looks into the use of medical records.
 This collaboration could save Fitbit from the need to build similar systems that accord with the law.

 A positive implication of this new partnership came up as the shares of Fitbit (FIT, +3.40%) gained a 5% boost on Monday, which is to close at $5.55 on the news of the collaboration deal.

 In line with its tagline, ‘Find your fit’, Fitbit surely seems to have found its fit in Google as the company partner to venture into the healthcare sector.